emilymerwin/PollDisplay/README.md

 - The parser replaces "*", "-" and "" with "0" because those characters were breaking stuff, and if the value is 0 that label won't show up anyway (because it won't have a pixel width, not because it's not added to the DOM, fix that maybe).
 I believe there are checks in the code to get rid of them but it was still breaking.
 The polling company uses those symbols to mean either 0 or not a large enough sample.

+### To do
+- jQuery library is outdated but broke stuff when I tried to update it (I think it's because qTip needs to be upgraded). jQuery UI library is current (as of 9/20/13)
+- get rid of qTips
+- filter with drop down instead of the pill buttons (allows for more filters)
+- Add a way to compare historical responses to same question
+- Add answer base? eg. Likely voters vs undecided etc
+- Better capitalization script - should automatically capitalize 1st char in cell and 1st char after ". ".
+Maybe even fix common words like Georgia, Congress, U.S., Senate, America, Obama etc.
+- Build an editor to allow color selection - sometimes you want the color to mean something and this does them in order
+- Is there a fix for the awkward text wrapping?
+Maybe truncate with "..."?